terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Security/SpringSecurity.txt

   \

       .. note::
-          For the Spring EL expressions enabled by use-expressions="true", please refer the following.
+          For the Spring EL expressions enabled by use-expressions="true", please refer to the following.

           \ `Expression-Based Access Control <http://docs.spring.io/spring-security/site/docs/3.2.5.RELEASE/reference/htmlsingle/#el-access>`_\

 Appendix
 --------------------------------------------------------------------------------

+.. _SpringSecurityAppendixSecHeaders:

 Settings to assign a secure HTTP header
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As shown below, security related headers can be set automatically in HTTP response by setting \ ``<sec:headers>``\  element in \ ``<sec:http>``\  of spring-security.xml.
-By assigning these HTTP response headers, Web browser can detect an attack and cope with it.
+By assigning these HTTP response headers, Web browser can detect an attack and deal with it.
-This setting is not mandatory however, is recommended to strengthen the security.
+This setting is not mandatory; however, it is recommended for strengthening security.

 .. code-block:: xml